mukeshsoni/mukeshsoni.github.io/src/routes/blog/2021-05-81-make-blog-with-sveltekit.md

 You will have to restart the dev server for mdsvex preprocessor to kick in.

 Try adding a markdown file in your routes folder and going to the route pointed by the markdown file name.
+E.g. Add a file `src/routes/my-awesome-post.md` and put some content in there.
+You should be able to view that content on `localhost:3000/my-awesome-post`.

 ### Step 3 - Show a list of all blog posts on home page
 We want to collect all our markdown files and show the list of blog posts on the home page or on some other path, so that our users can browse the super amazing content we publish.